 5 Ways to Make the Most of Hunger Action Month

 At the Chester County Food Bank, we’re working year-round to end hunger and food insecurity in our communities.
-No matter the season, we’re mobilizing our staff and volunteers to make a difference in the lives of our neighbors in need, from Simple Suppers to nutrition education.
+No matter the season, we’re mobilizing our staff and volunteers to make a difference in the lives of our neighbors in need, from Simple Suppers to Education & Wellness.

 There are plenty of ways to get involved in Hunger Action Month this year, but here are five that can help you to make the most of it:

+The heart of Hunger Action Month lies in raising awareness and empowering the community to act.
 Advocacy is central to what we do at the Food Bank.
-We count on public support to help further our mission and accomplish our goals, and without a network of allies to help us spread the word about our work, we’d be in trouble.
+We count on public support to help further our mission and accomplish our goals, and without a network of allies to help us spread the word about our work; we’d be in trouble.
 We can organize and take action, but to make the biggest impact, we need our supporters to help share the important message about how hunger affects those living in our cities and towns.

 During Hunger Action Month, you can also practice advocacy in the following ways:

 - Join us in speaking out for the importance of the Supplemental Nutrition Assistance Program.
 SNAP is crucial for so many in the Commonwealth.
-Recently introduced federal rules will cause thousands of Pennsylvanians to suffer from hunger, Food Banks and the charitable food network to strain to meet increased demand, and retailers and food producers to lose profits and experience a more constrained customer base.
+Recently introduced federal rules impacted thousands of Pennsylvanians to suffer from food insecurity, Food Banks and the charitable food network to strain to meet increased demand, and retailers and food producers to lose profits and experience a more constrained customer base.
 Learn more about SNAP and how your vote matters in protecting these important programs.

-- Prepare to use your voting power to stave off hunger!
-September 20th is #NationalVoterRegistrationDay and it is easier than ever to register in Pennsylvania!
+- Prepare to use your voting power to fight food insecurity!
+September 19th is #NationalVoterRegistrationDay, and it is easier than ever to register in Pennsylvania!
 Residents can register online or check their registration status by visiting VotesPA.com.
-The last day to register in time to vote (November 8) is October 24th.
-Don’t delay, register today!
+The last day to register in time to vote (November 7) is October 23, 2023.
+Don’t delay.
+Register today!

 3. Sign Up to Volunteer

-On Hunger Action Day, everyone is encouraged to wear orange on Friday, September 23, to raise awareness for those struggling with food insecurity.
-Share photos on social media – make sure to tag us on our Facebook, Instagram and LinkedIn using #HungerActionMonth #ChesterCountyFoodBank
+On Hunger Action Day, everyone is encouraged to wear orange on Friday, September 15, to raise awareness for those struggling with food insecurity.
+Share photos on social media – make sure to tag us on our Facebook, Instagram, and LinkedIn using #HungerActionMonth #ChesterCountyFoodBank

-No matter how you choose to get involved, make Hunger Action Month a time that you look forward to each September to help Chester County Food Bank further our work in the community!
+No matter how you choose to get involved, every action – big or small – supports the Chester County Food Bank to further our work in our community!

-The Chester County Food Bank is the central hunger relief organization serving more than 120 food cupboards, meal sites and social service organizations throughout Chester County.
+The Chester County Food Bank is the central hunger relief organization serving more than 160 food cupboards, meal sites, and social service organizations throughout Chester County.
 We mobilize our community to ensure access to real, healthy food.

 Photos: Chester County Food Bank